-AP source: Steve Clifford out as Orlando Magic coach
+Steve Clifford out as Orlando Magic coach after 3 seasons

 ESPN first reported the decision.

-Orlando becomes the third coaching opening in the NBA, following Brad Stevens being promoted to President of the Boston Celtics and Portland’s move Friday to seek a new coach after Terry Stotts held that role for nine seasons.
+Orlando becomes the third coaching opening in the NBA, following Brad Stevens being promoted to president of the Boston Celtics and Portland’s move Friday to seek a new coach after Terry Stotts held that role for nine seasons.

+Injuries were a huge issue for Orlando this season.
+Jonathan Isaac didn’t play at all this season because of the knee injury last August in the NBA’s restart bubble.
+Markelle Fultz was lost for this season early on with a knee issue.

+The Magic went with young and different lineups over the season’s final six weeks and will likely have two lottery picks in this year’s draft.
+But the task of forming a winner from that group will fall to a different coach.

 More AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports